Joe Biden will not be good for India, could be soft on China, claims Donald Trump’s son

 “When I saw the enthusiasm of my father with Prime Minister [Narendra] Modi you know, I used to think that Trump rallies were pretty big in America but that was the biggest Trump rally probably ever in India,” Trump Jr said.

-There is an estimated four million Indian-American population of which about 2.5 million are potential voters in the upcoming presidential elections, according to PTI.
-Over 1.3 million Indian-Americans are voters in key battleground states, including Texas, Michigan, Florida and Pennsylvania.
+There is an estimated Indian-American population of about four million, of which about 2.5 million are potential voters in the upcoming presidential elections, according to PTI.
+More than 1.3 million Indian-Americans are voters in key battleground states, including Texas, Michigan, Florida and Pennsylvania.

 Last week, a survey on the expected voting behaviour showed that Indian-Americans are likely to support Biden in the elections.
-According to the survey, 72% of registered Indian American voters are planning on voting for Biden, while 22% said that they will vote for Trump.
+According to the survey, 72% of registered Indian-American voters are planning on voting for Biden, while 22% said that they will vote for Trump.

-“The data show that Indian-Americans continue to be strongly attached to the Democratic Party, with little indication of a shift toward the Republican Party,” said the report on the 2020 Indian American Attitudes Survey, conducted by researchers from the University of Pennsylvania, the Carnegie Endowment for International Peace and Johns Hopkins University in partnership with the research and analytics firm YouGov.
+“The data show that Indian-Americans continue to be strongly attached to the Democratic Party, with little indication of a shift toward the Republican Party,” said the report on the 2020 Indian-American Attitudes Survey, conducted by researchers from the University of Pennsylvania, the Carnegie Endowment for International Peace and Johns Hopkins University in partnership with the research and analytics firm YouGov.